-Program partners include the University of Houston, The University of Texas at San Antonio, the LBJ Presidential Library, The University of Texas at Austin College of Liberal Arts, The University of Texas at El Paso, and the Texas State University Center for the Study of the Southwest.
+Program partners include the University of Houston, Texas Tech University, The University of Texas at Austin, the LBJ Presidential Library, Texas A&M University, the University of North Texas, and the Texas State University Center for the Study of the Southwest.

 As in past years, institutes will emphasize close interaction with scholars, the examination of primary sources, and the development of effective pedagogical strategies and engaging assignments and activities.

-The institutes are open to all middle and high school social studies, language arts, and humanities teachers but will focus on topics and skills central to the state's secondary U.S. history and Texas history curricula.
+The institutes are open to all middle and high school social studies, language arts, and humanities teachers but will focus on topics and skills central to the state's secondary social studies and language arts curricula.
 Priority consideration will be given to early-career teachers in low-performing schools and districts.

 More information about each program is available in the Education section of the Humanities Texas website.
 Teachers interested in attending should submit an application as soon as possible, as admissions are rolling and space is limited.

 Please note that due to space limitations, you must be a registered participant to attend any of the institutes.

 These programs are made possible with support from the State of Texas and the National Endowment for the Humanities.